Akshat171/Music_website_page/README.md

-## Music Website with Next.js 13, Framer Motion, Tailwind CSS, REST API, Seamless Dashboard, and React Music Library
+## Music Website with Next.js 13, Framer Motion, Tailwind CSS, REST API, Seamless Dashboard, and React Music Library[Link](https://music-website-page.vercel.app/)

 This is a music website built with Next.js 13, Framer Motion, Tailwind CSS, REST API, a seamless dashboard, and a React music library.
 It features a modern and responsive design, with animations powered by Framer Motion.
 The seamless dashboard allows users to easily manage their music library and playback.
 The React music library provides a high-quality and feature-rich music playback experience.